tsertic/pokeapi-gradio-ai-chatbot/README.md

 10. The LLM, now having the context of the query and the fetched data, generates a final textual response comparing the Pokémon.
 11. The `chat` function appends the Base64 image (as Markdown) to the LLM's text response if a graph was generated.
 12. The combined response (text + embedded image) is displayed to the user in the Gradio interface.

+## Acknowledgements

+- This project relies on the amazing and free **PokeAPI** ([pokeapi.co](https://pokeapi.co/)).
+Thank you to its creators and maintainers for providing such a comprehensive and accessible resource for Pokémon data!
+- OpenAI for providing the powerful language models and function calling capabilities.
+- Gradio for the easy-to-use interface library.
+- Matplotlib for the plotting functionalities.

 **Developed by [Tomislav Sertić](https://tsertic.dev)**